aardappel/lobster/docs/source/language_reference.md

         specify a value of type `string?` (a type that denotes the value can be a string or nil), though in most cases type inference makes writing just `nil` sufficient.

+    -   `resource<T>` : an opaque object managed by the engine / C++ code.
+        `T` is the type, e.g. `texture` or `mesh`, the availability of these depends on what engine functionality is linked in to Lobster, see `builtin_functions_reference.html` for what functions create and use these resources.
+Their lifetime is managed by the language much like other reference types above.

 Lobster does not have a built-in boolean type, though it does have a pre-defined `bool` enum (see enums below).
 In general, for boolean tests such